Murasaki-Z/AgentBench/README.md

 ---
 ### Getting Started

-This guide will get you from cloning the repository to having a live agent running on Discord.
+This guide will get you from cloning the repository to having a agent on Discord, ready to be analysed by the RedTeam.

 **1. Prerequisites**